Intubation Procedure Overview with Practice Questions

 78. How long should an intubation attempt last?

-Intubation attempts should not exceed 15 seconds.
-You must watch the patient’s oxygen saturation and manually resuscitate as needed.
+An intubation attempt should not exceed 15 seconds.
+During the attempt, monitor the patient’s oxygen saturation and be ready to manually resuscitate if needed.

 79. What color is good for the colorimetry device?

-You want the color to change from purple to yellow.
+You want the color to change from purple to yellow, indicating the presence of CO2 and proper tube placement.

 80. What is the best way to confirm endotracheal tube placement?